Hannover96/starter/content/publication/HJB_logvar/index.md

 ---
-title: "Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks{\:} perspectives from the theory of controlled diffusions and measures on path space"
+title: "Solving high-dimensional Hamilton-Jacobi-Bellman PDEs using neural networks{:} perspectives from the theory of controlled diffusions and measures on path space"
 authors:
 - N. Nüsken
 - L. Richter